-12-17 signs are used (not including start and finish).
+10-15 signs are used (not including start and finish).
 3-7 of the signs must be "stationary" signs.
+Performed on a leash.

+- 50414 RALLY INTERMEDIATE (to be eligible for this class, dogs must have won a Rally Novice title) 12-17 signs are used (not including start and finish).
+3-7 of the signs must be "stationary" signs.
 At least 3 "advanced" signs.
-Performed on a leash.

-50415 RALLY ADVANCE

-12-17 signs are used (not including start and finish).
+Performed on a leash. - 50415 RALLY ADVANCE (to be eligible for this class, dogs must have won a Rally intermediate title) 12-17 signs are used (not including start and finish).
 3-7 of the signs must be "stationary" signs.
 At least 3 "advanced" signs.
 The dog must jump once.
 Performed off-leash.
 Cannot pat leg or clap hands for encouragement.